 This may cause safety concerns, depending on your child’s age or whether you are using the cart to transport a person who may find it challenging to dismount from the additional height.

 Lift kits not only add height, but they also add weight.
-This means that the cart may risk tipping when going fast, mainly when you cut corners at high speed.
+This means the cart may risk tipping when going fast, mainly when you cut corners at high speed.

-You can solve this by placing more weight on the front of your cart to balance out the extra weight on the back of the cart.
+You can solve this by placing more weight on the front of your cart to balance the extra weight on the back of the cart.

 However, this may not always be practical and can cause more complicated repairs or replacements of parts.